skiplang/skip/docs/overview/pattern_matching.md

 title: Pattern Matching
 ---

 One of the key characteristics of Skip is that any class can be pattern-matched over.
 That's why the fields of a class look like they are parameters, and why they need to be defined right after the name of the class.
-It make pattern-matching feel like the `dual` operation of object construction.
+It makes pattern matching feel like the *dual* operation of object construction.

 ```
 fun valueToInt(value: Parent): Int {